Counting curves via degeneration: Introduction

 {\bf Acknowledgment.} The starting point of this paper was the combinatorial idea of counting lines in a quintic Calabi-Yau 3-fold.
 Bernd Siebert kindly showed me an email from Mark Gross, in which Gross explained this idea.
 On the other hand, Gross told me that it was an idea going back to Sheldon Katz \cite{Katz}.
 We would like to thank all of them, without any of these coincidences this paper might not have been written.
-We would also like to thank Ionut Ciocan-Fontanine for pointing out to us the possible relationship of our calculation to Clemens' conjecture.
-The author is supported by Grant-in-Aid for Young Scientists (No.22740031).
+We would also like to thank Ionut Ciocan-Fontanine and for useful conversation.
+The author was supported by JSPS KAKENHI Grant Number 26400061.